sabeechen/hassio-google-drive-backup/README.md

 * Integrates with Home Assistant Notifications, and provides sensors you can trigger off of.
 * Simple UI focused on clarity, usability and getting out of the way.

 This is for you if you want to quickly set up a backup strategy without much fuss.
-It doesn't require much familiarity with Hass.io, its architectire, or Google Drive.
+It doesn't require much familiarity with Home Assistant, its architectire, or Google Drive.
 Detailed install instrctions are provided below but you can just add the repo, click install and open the Web UI.
 It will tell you what to do and only takes a few simple clicks.

 Do you like this?
 Give me a reason to keep doing it and [![Repo Screenshot](images/bmc.png)](https://www.buymeacoffee.com/sabeechen)

 ## Installation
 The add-on is installed like any other.
-1. Go to "Hass.io" > "Add-on" in Home Assistant and add this repository URL: [https://github.com/sabeechen/hassio-google-drive-backup](https://github.com/sabeechen/hassio-google-drive-backup)
+1. Go to "Supervisor" > "Add-on" in Home Assistant and add this repository URL: [https://github.com/sabeechen/hassio-google-drive-backup](https://github.com/sabeechen/hassio-google-drive-backup)

      ![Add Repo Screenshot](images/add_ss.png)
-2. Scroll down the page to find the new repository, and click the new add-on named "Hass.io Google Drive Backup"
+2. Scroll down the page to find the new repository, and click the new add-on named "Home Assistant Google Drive Backup"

      ![Repo Screenshot](images/repo_ss.png)
 3. Click "Install" and give it a few minutes to finish downloading.
 4. Click "Start", give it a few seconds to spin up, and then click the "Open Web UI" button that appears.
-For the majority of people this should take you to [https://hassio.local:1627/](https://hassio.local:1627/).
+For the majority of people this should take you to [https://hhomeassistant.local:1627/](https://homeassistant.local:1627/).
 5. The "Getting Started" page will tell you how many snapshots you have and what it will do with them once you connect it to Google Drive.
 You can click "Settings" to change those options throught he add-on (takes effect immediately), or update them from the page where you installed the add-on as shown below (restart for them to take effect).
 6. Click the "Authenticate with Drive" button to link the add-on with your Google Drive account.
 Alternatively, you can generate your [own Google API credentials](#can-i-use-my-own-google-api-information-to-authenticate-instead-of-yours), though the process is not simple.
 7. You should be redirected automatically to the backup status page.
 Here you can make a new snapshot, see the progress of uploading to Google Drive, etc.  You're done!

 ## Configuration Options
 Settings can be change easily by starting the add-on and clicking "Settings" in the web UI.
 The UI explains what each setting is and you don't need to modify anything before clicking "start".
 If you  would still prefer to modify the settings in json, the options are detailed below.
-*  **max_snapshots_in_hassio** (default: 4): The number of snapshots the add-on will allow Hass.io to store locally before old ones are deleted.
+*  **max_snapshots_in_hassio** (default: 4): The number of snapshots the add-on will allow Home Assistant to store locally before old ones are deleted.
-    > #### Example: Keep 10 snapshots in Hass.io
+    > #### Example: Keep 10 snapshots in Home Assistant
     > ```json
     > "max_snapshots_in_hassio": "10"
     > ```